FrancisVila/MFT_convert/content/en/docs/TransferCFT/internal_a_m_start_here/fm_access_management.md

 ```

-A user with this privilege can only connect to a Transfer CFT server whose UCONF cft.instance\_group value is set to PRODUCTION, and whose cft.instance\_id value begins with CFT-PROD-ITEM.
+A user with this privilege can only connect to a Transfer CFT server whose UCONF `cft.instance_group` value is set to `PRODUCTION`, and whose `cft.instance_id` value begins with `CFT-PROD-ITEM`.